All my favorite art supplies

 Portable Painter (Hands Free Painting Kit)

-Comes with it’s own water container, this is a great airtight palette.
+Comes with it’s own water container and mixing tray (on the lid), this is a great airtight, leak-proof palette.
+Excellent for gouache too.
+(UK EU)

 Gouache